digiltd/oh-rtd-test/Explanation-of-Items.md

 - Items are objects that can be read from or written to in order to interact with them.

 - Items can be bound to bindings i.e. for reading the status from e.g. KNX or for updating them.
+  Read the wiki page for the respective binding for more help and examples.

 - Items can be defined in files in folder `${openhab_home}/configurations/items`.